West Sussex County Council Logo and link to the website

 Dealing with doorstep callers

-If someone you don’t know offers to do work at your property, sell you goods or buy items from you say ‘NO THANKS’ and shut the door
+If someone you don’t know offers to do work at your property, sell you goods or buy items from you say ‘no thanks’ and shut the door.

 Why should I say NO to doorstep callers offering to do work at my property?